Control Anything From Anywhere Buy Now

 Part Number Description Price Purchase

-VG-HUB4-RELAY VegeHub WiFi Control hub with 4 sensor inputs and relay.
+VG-HUB4S-1R VegeHub WiFi Control hub with 4 sensor inputs and a 15A relay switch.
 Buy Now

 BH-AA-9V 9V battery holder with snap clip.
 Holds 6 AA batteries.
 Recommended for all VegeHubs.
 Buy Now